Cracks in Your Garage Floor? Here’s What To Do

 2. Pick the right materials.

-Avoid using the water-based or latex-based repair products that you typically find in home improvement stores.
-While they are inexpensive and easy to use, they shrink over time and pull away from the concrete.
+While inexpensive and easy to use, they shrink over time and pull away from the concrete.
 They also do not accept sanding, paint, or epoxy very well.

-Also avoid self-leveling sealants.
+Also, avoid self-leveling sealants.
 They’re used by a builder for control or contraction joints that I’ve already talked about.
 They won’t work for repairs.

-Rely on compounds that are based on epoxy, polyurethane, or poly-urea.
+Rely on compounds that are based on epoxy, polyurethane, or polyurea.
 They’re formulated to harden stronger than concrete and prevent water from leaking through.
-You can either sand or grind them so that they are flush with the floor, and cover them with paint, a clear coat, or epoxy.

 2. Prep the Area

-You want to clean the area in and around the crack so that the repair material bonds solidly to the concrete.
 That material won’t do that if the crack is full of dirt, loose concrete, and auto fluids.
-Also, dirt and dust can mix in with the filler, which will weaken it.
+Also, dirt and dust can mix with the filler, weakening it.

 Clean the entire garage of any dirt and debris.
 Don’t forget the shelves and the top of any cabinets.
 You don’t want any dust from a cabinet floating into the concrete repair material and weakening it.

 Keep the garage door closed!
 I made the mistake once of cleaning my garage with the door open to let in light and air on a hot day.
-A sudden gust of wind blew in leaves and dirt, undoing all my hard work.
+A sudden wind blew in leaves and dirt, undoing all my hard work.

 A small crack may only need cleaning and vacuuming before it is prepped.
-A larger one may need you to prep the filler area by breaking off loose pieces.
-Always wear eye protection before doing this because concrete chips may fly into your eye.
+A larger one may require you to prepare the filler area by breaking off loose pieces.

-• You can break away any chips using a cold chisel, which is made for hard materials like concrete.
-They call it that because blacksmiths used it to cut cold metal instead of other tools for cutting hot metal.Put the blade of the chisel at an angle that is in line with the crack.
+Put the chisel blade at an angle that aligns with the crack.
 Then with a hammer, hit the top of the chisel to break away the loose material.
-Do this on both sides of the crack until you’ve prepped its entire length.
-Scrub the crack with a stiff wire brush and sweep out the debris.
-Then vacuum what’s left.
+Do this on both sides of the crack until you’ve prepped its length.

-• You can also use a circular saw or diamond blade to cut into the sides of larger cracks.
-Aim for a groove that is at least half an inch wide.
+You can also use a circular saw or diamond blade to cut into the sides of larger cracks in garage floors.

-If there’s any oil or other fluid in the crack, you need to clean that off.
-If the oil is wet, use kitty litter, sand, or baking soda to absorb any liquid.
 After the oil has dried, vacuum or sweep up the absorbent material.
 Scrub the area with water and a paste of baking soda.
 Wash the area and let it air dry.
 If needed, vacuum any remaining particles.

 The crack is now ready to accept the filler.